simonpoole/beautified-JOSM-preset/README.md

 ### Area styling

-Styling of areas as displayed in Vespucci is defined not in the presets, but by [Vespucci itself](https://github.com/MarcusWolschon/osmeditor4android/blob/master/src/main/assets/styles/) - see `<feature type="way" tags="landuse=forest" minVisibleZoom="10" color="8800BE00" />` in that file.
+Styling of areas as displayed in Vespucci is defined not in the presets, but by [Vespucci itself](https://github.com/MarcusWolschon/osmeditor4android/blob/master/src/main/assets/styles/) - see for example `<feature type="way" tags="landuse=forest" minVisibleZoom="10" color="8800BE00" />` specified in files there.

 ## Information on updates